rudism/clean-homescreen-fxos-addon/README.md

-# clean-homescreen-fxos-addon
+# Clean Homescreen Add-On for Firefox OS 2.6+

-Clean Homescreen Add-On for Firefox OS 2.6+
+Hides the “pinned pages” homescreen tab if you have no pinned pages